hitoshi-watase/sercrod/docs/reference/directives/event-keyup.md

 #### Evaluation timing

-`@keyup` participates in Nablla’s normal rendering and event lifecycle:
+`@keyup` participates in Sercrod’s normal rendering and event lifecycle:

 - Structural phase
   Structural directives such as `*if`, `*for`, `*each`, `*switch`, and `*include` are applied first.
   If these directives remove or replace the element, `@keyup` is attached only to the final rendered element.

 - Attribute phase
-  Once the element is kept, Nablla processes its attributes.
+  Once the element is kept, Sercrod processes its attributes.
   Event attributes whose names start with the configured event prefix (by default `"@"`) are detected, and `_renderEvent` is called for each of them, including `@keyup`.

 - Listener attachment
-  In this phase, Nablla creates a handler function and attaches it with `addEventListener("keyup", handler, options)`, where `options` reflects event modifiers such as `.capture`, `.passive`, and `.once`.
+  In this phase, Sercrod creates a handler function and attaches it with `addEventListener("keyup", handler, options)`, where `options` reflects event modifiers such as `.capture`, `.passive`, and `.once`.

 - Event firing
   When the browser fires `keyup` on that element:

-  - Nablla prepares an evaluation scope for this host and element.
+  - Sercrod prepares an evaluation scope for this host and element.
   - It injects the `KeyboardEvent` into `$event` and `$e`, and the element into `el` and `$el`.
   - It evaluates the `@keyup` expression in that scope.
-  - After evaluation, Nablla triggers an update pass (described below) so that data changes are reflected in the DOM.
+  - After evaluation, Sercrod triggers an update pass (described below) so that data changes are reflected in the DOM.

 There is no special debounce or delay attached to `@keyup` itself; it executes in the same turn as the native event.